Bernardo-MG/dreadball-toolkit-webapp/readme.md

 $ mvn tomcat7:run-war -P h2,tomcat7
 ```

+After this the project will be accessible at [http://localhost:8080/dreadball/].

 ### Testing

 The integration tests require a database, which can be set up automatically if using the H2 profile.
 For this reason these tests should be run with the following command: